 The Santa Barbara Zoo has almost 150 species of mammals, birds, insects, and reptiles.
 As a zoo visitor, you can see more than 500 animals in their natural exhibits.

 The zoo has barnyard animals such as rabbits, sheep, and goats and big cats such as lions and leopards.
-Some of the most popular animals are probably gorillas, kangaroos, and giraffes.
-Of course, the Santa Barbara Zoo also has smaller mammals such as adorable meerkats, hedgehogs, and otters.
+Some of the most popular animals are gorillas, kangaroos, and giraffes.
+Of course, the Santa Barbara Zoo also has smaller mammals, such as adorable meerkats, hedgehogs, and otters.

 The zoo is a fantastic attraction for adults and children alike.
-Not only can you take the train around the zoo, but you can also hand feed giraffes, watch the zookeepers put together meals for the animals, and play in the zoo’s play area.
+You can take the train around the zoo and hand-feed giraffes, watch the zookeepers put together meals for the animals, and play in the zoo’s play area.

 If fleeting time is a factor and you’d still like to check out the zoo, you can hit it up briefly on this Santa Barbara: City Highlights Bike Tour.

-See Related: Fun & Best Things to Do in Riverside, California
+See Related: Things to Do in Riverside, California

 2. Santa Barbara Harbor